Physifun is proud to announce the launch of our new website. We hope you enjoy it!

 Klostermann, A., Kredel, R., & Hossner, E.-J. (2013, February 11).
 The “Quiet Eye” and Motor Performance: Task Demands Matter!.
 Journal of Experimental Psychology: Human Perception and Performance.
 Advance online publication. doi: 10.1037/a0031499

 Wood, Vine, Wilson (2013).
 The impact of visual illusions on perception, action planning, and motor performance, Atten Percept Psychophys, DOI 10.3758/s13414-013-0489-y.
 Horn, Okumura, Alexander, Gardin, & Sylvester (2012).
 Quiet eye duration is responsive to variability of practice and to the axis of target changes.
 Research Quarterly for Exercise and Sport.
-83, Issue 2, June 2012, Pages 204-211Tuesday 1 October 2013
+83, Issue 2, June 2012, Pages 204-211Tuesday, 1 October 2013

 Life can be tough for a child with difficulties